iprankurpandey/CLI-DoYouKnowGitQuiz-Mark-II/readme.md

 # Welcome to Do you know Git Quiz!

-This is a game created using Javascript.
-This is a CLI app. and used repl.it to host it.
-You can always use this game to test your friends how well they know you.
+This is a Quiz game is an assesment of NeogCamp Mark-II qualifier.
+This is a CLI app and it is created using Javascript and hosted on repl.it.
+You can always use this game to test your friends how well they know Git.

 Please enjoy the game by hitting below url: